MH-PAVEL/Go-TCP-Echo-Server/README.md

 #### **2. Data Transfer**

-- Client sends a byte stream.
+- Client sends a byte stream
-- Server reads from the OS socket buffer and processes it.
+- Server reads from the OS socket buffer and processes it
-- Server writes bytes back to client.
+- Server writes bytes back to client

 #### **3. Teardown**